zowe/docs-site/README.md

 Zowe documentation is completely open-source and we appreciate contributions from the community.

 ## Providing feedback

 Your feedback is essential in shaping the Zowe content experience.
 There are several ways to provide feedback:

-- If you see something incorrect or confusing in the docs, or have an enhancement idea to make the docs better, you can edit a page by clicking "Edit this page" under the title of the topic to [open a Pull Request](https://docs.zowe.org/stable/contribute/contributing#sending-a-github-pull-request).
-You can also [open a GitHub issue](https://docs.zowe.org/stable/contribute/contributing#opening-an-issue-for-the-documentation) for the documentation team by clicking "Open doc issue".
+- If you see something incorrect or confusing in the docs, or have an enhancement idea to make the docs better, you can edit a page by clicking **Edit this page** at the top of the page to [open a Pull Request](https://docs.zowe.org/stable/contribute/contributing#sending-a-github-pull-request).
+You can also [open a GitHub issue](https://docs.zowe.org/stable/contribute/contributing#opening-an-issue-for-the-documentation) for the documentation team by clicking **Open doc issue**.
-- You can rate the topic to tell us whether it is helpful.
+- You can rate the topic at the bottom of each page to tell us whether it is helpful.
-- If you have a question about docs, you can join the Zowe [#zowe-doc Slack channel](https://openmainframeproject.slack.com/archives/CC961JYMQ) and talk directly with the documentation team and the community.
+- If you have a question about docs, you can join the Zowe [#zowe-doc Slack channel](https://openmainframeproject.slack.com/archives/CC961JYMQ) to reach out to the Zowe Doc Squad and the community.

-Only file issues about the Zowe docs in this repository.
+Only file issues about Zowe docs in this repository.
 For issues, questions, new feature requests, or enhancement ideas about a specific component or aspect of Zowe, open an issue in the [corresponding code repository](https://github.com/zowe/community#zowe-sub-projects) or ask in the [community Slack channels](https://github.com/zowe/community#slack).

 ## Contributing to the docs